1 How Can I Design Rich User Interfaces?

 This video demonstrates how to use a snippet call widget in your app project:

 Layouts are wireframe page designs that combine widgets, navigation placeholders, and branding into a centralized repository of reusable components.
 Layouts can be designed to support specific form factors in order to create a common user experience across devices.
 Once created, the layouts are applied to application pages at design time.

 5.3 Building Blocks

-Building blocks are optimized for reuse in the Web Modeler.
+Building blocks are optimized for reuse in Mendix Studio.
 For more details, see the section Building Blocks above.